 Google has made it clear that providing good user experience will be rewarded in the SERPs.
 Page Speed and Mobile Friendliness have been and continue to be ranking factors, but page and user experience doesn’t stop here.
 Clearly, this vast topic encompasses more than just a handful of factors and involves UX, UI and CRO specialists to ensure user interaction and conversion.
 However, sometimes, good page experience boils down to the basics - is the content and the buying process easily accessible to all users?

 Ensuring websites are easily accessible to everyone should be a primary concern for anyone working in digital.
-When we talk about accessibility, we mean content that is available to people with disabilities so they can understand and interact with it whilst navigating your site with ease.
+When we talk about website accessibility, we mean content that is available to people with disabilities so they can understand and interact with it whilst navigating your site with ease.
 This also includes people with temporary impairments, for example people on a moving train, users with bad Internet connection, or customers who are not able to play the sound of your video content.

 Besides high bounce rate and customer dissatisfaction, site accessibility may also have legal implications.
 In the US, site accessibility is covered under the ADA (The Americans with Disabilities Act) and in Europe the European Accessibility Act ensures that different products and services are presented in a format that is appropriate for all users.
 Why do we care?
 Domino Pizza and Beyonce got sued over having websites that do not comply with the ADA.
 In 2019, Beyonce’s company Parkwood Entertainment got sued because the site did not provide alt text, accessible drop down menu and keyboard access, all of which prevented screen readers from accessing important information.
 A lawsuit was filed against Domino’s for similar reasons, their website was not accessible via a screen reading software and the customer wasn’t presented with the option to customise their pizza and take advantage of online discounts.